2022 Philippine presidential election: Isko Moreno (Aksyon)

-Willie Ong (Aksyon)

-Ong was the running mate of Moreno; their ticket was officially announced on September 22, 2021.

 Manny Pacquiao (PROMDI)

 On September 19, Pacquiao accepted the nomination of the PDP-Laban faction led by Senator Koko Pimentel.
 On October 1, 2021, Pacquiao filed his certificate of candidacy for the presidency under PROMDI, the party founded by the late Cebu governor Lito Osmeña.

 His platform is centered around the impoverished.
 If elected, he plans to initiate housing programs for the poor, eliminating corruption, promote economic development, and work for healthcare reform.

-Lito Atienza (PROMDI)

-Buhay Party-List representative Lito Atienza was chosen by Pacquiao as his vice presidential running mate.

 Leni Robredo (Independent)

 On September 30, 2021, the 1Sambayan coalition (the coalition of the opposition), nominated Robredo as their standard bearer.
 According to Armin Luistro, one of the conveyors of 1Sambayan, Robredo accepted the nomination and said she would file her candidacy on October 5.
 Robredo's spokesman clarified that she had not reached a decision yet, but would finalize a decision on this before October 8.
 On October 7, Robredo accepted the nomination and announced that she would run for president.
 She later filed her certificate of candidacy the same day as an independent.
 Robredo explained that while she did not resign as chairperson of the Liberal Party, she was running as an independent to show that she was open to making alliances.

 Her platform focused on good governance and transparency.
 She promised to prioritize healthcare and the economy.
 Some of her proposals included improving the quality of education in the country, developing the country's industries, supporting small and medium-sized enterprises, providing stable employment, strengthening the country's healthcare system, and implementing more anti-corruption measures.